volkantagal-g/Piramite/README.md

 Passes this config to Babel Loader where it reads all js files under this folder.

-'Voltran' converts your files to the appropriate format and optimizes them.
+'Piramite' converts your files to the appropriate format and optimizes them.

 #### monitoring